Uriopass/Egregoria/ARCHITECTURE.md

 It is a simple Forward renderer with the following passes:
  - Opaque depth prepass
  - SSAO with depth reconstruction using the prepass
- - Shadow map pass for the sun
+ - Cascaded shadow map pass for the sun
- - Main forward/color pass
+ - Main forward/color pass using Physically Based Rendering (PBR)
  - UI pass

-It does not use PBR, only basic albedo textures.
 Objects are loaded using the gltf format.

 ## `native_app`